 Some nonprofits can get sales tax refunds or use a certificate to exempt themselves from paying sales tax.
 As rules can vary between countries and states, make sure to consult a tax advisor or CPA to help you learn the right approach for your organization.

 Grants are an obvious choice for raising revenue.
-Grants to help organizations impacted by Covid-19 are already available.
 Often you will have to complete a significant amount of paperwork to qualify for a grant.
 You’ll need statistics on hand about your organization and whom it serves.
 Once you have prepared for one grant, you can often repurpose that same information for other grant applications.
 Note that grants do come with additional caveats; in many cases you must return unused funds and provide accurate reporting of how money was spent.

 Save extra cash by cutting your budget for the workplace – this implies reducing office furniture expenses, avoiding renovations and minimizing electric consumption.
 The trend toward remote work introduced by stay at home orders might allow you to reduce the amount of commercial real estate you lease.
 Some organizations are now moving toward a completely virtual workplace where all staff works from home.

 Downsizing can not only decrease or eliminate your utility costs, but it may also give you enough financial room to focus on nonprofit services while helping the environment.
 Over time, your savings can eventually stack up and help you allocate your budget to more urgent matters.